Italian-German yield gap hits lowest level since March 2022

 Prices of bonds from highly indebted countries have benefited from expectations for monetary easing and a very gradual wind-down of the Pandemic Emergency Purchase Programme (PEPP) reinvestments announced in December.

-The euro area benchmark Bund yield dropped 0.5 bps to 2.39%, but was still within striking distance of its 2-1/2-month high at 2.422% hit on Friday as markets scaled back bets on future rate hikes.
+The euro area benchmark Bund yield was flat at 2.40%, still within striking distance of its 2-1/2-month high at 2.422% hit on Friday as markets scaled back bets on future rate hikes.

 Traders forecast a quiet session as U.S. markets are closed for Presidents' Day, and no data releases are due.